jrkerr2/Psychic-Game/README.md

 - WHERE IT STANDS NOW (2 parts)
     + index.html + game.js are temporarily abandoned so I could work on a simpler prototype,
     + simpleindex.html + simple.js is a numbers-based prototype of the letters guessing game
-    + once the 'simple' prototype is complete, I should just have to add the array of letters
+    + once 'simple' prototype is complete, (in theory) I just have to add the array of letters